fbpx Skip to main content

 • Have you had to remove trees as part of the construction?

 Some trees have had to be removed to enable the path construction.
-Unfortunately, many additional Ash trees suffering from Ash Dieback have also needed to be removed.
-All the work has been carefully overseen by professional ecologists to minimise impact and a significant number of new trees are being planted along the route to help nature thrive.
-The new restocking of the route, which is a condition of planning and felling licences aims to improve the resilience and diversity of the habitat along the route.
+Unfortunately, many additional Ash trees suffering from Ash Dieback also needed to be removed.
+All the work has been carefully overseen by professional ecologists to minimise impact, and a significant number of new trees are being planted along the route to help nature thrive.
+The new restocking of the route, which is a condition of planning and felling licences aim to improve the resilience and diversity of the habitat along the route.
+An extensive ten-year Landscape and Ecological Management Plan details all of the planting, mitigation measures and management duties that will be undertaken by SDNPA and appointed contractors.

 • Are there any plans to join the Centurion Way to nearby villages with access tracks?